-I offer two kinds of services – coaching and developmental editing – which can be sought separately or in a combination that works for you.
+I offer two kinds of services – coaching and developmental editing.

 What is coaching?

-In coaching, the coach helps the client come up with their own solutions, priorities, action steps, and more.
+In coaching, the coach helps the client come up with their own solutions, priorities, and action steps.
 Coaches ask powerful questions to help the client move toward their own objectives.
 Coaching might be right for you if you’re looking to reconnect to your motivation, set your priorities, create a vision for a project or your career, improve your relationships, and re-balance your work and personal life.

 So what can we work on?